-There is a risk that legal agreements in respect of certain derivatives, instruments and techniques are terminated due, for instance, to bankruptcy, supervening illegality or change in tax or accounting laws.
-In such circumstances, a Fund may be required to cover any losses incurred.
+- There is a risk that legal agreements in respect of certain derivatives, instruments and techniques are terminated due, for instance, to bankruptcy, supervening illegality or change in tax or accounting laws.
+In such circumstances, a Sub-Fund may be required to cover any losses incurred.
 Furthermore, certain transactions are entered into on the basis of complex legal documents.
-Such documents may be difficult to enforce or may be the subject of a dispute as to interpretation in certain circumstances (for example insolvency proceedings) other legal systems may take priority which may affect the enforceability of existing transactions.
+Such documents may be difficult to enforce or may be the subject of a dispute as to interpretation in certain circumstances.
+Whilst the rights and obligations of the parties to a legal document may be governed by English law, in certain circumstances (for example insolvency proceedings) other legal systems may take priority which may affect the enforceability of existing transactions. - The Fund might be subject to certain contractual indemnification obligations the risk of which may be increased in respect of certain